-I went along to The Skin Clinic last month and had a consultation and treamtent and want to talk you through a typical appointment and what to expect when having wrinkle injections.
+I went along to The Skin Clinic last month and had a consultation and treatment and want to talk you through a typical appointment and what to expect when having anti-wrinkle injections.

-The consultant, Amy, talked me through everything to do and more imprtantly what NOT to do after having botox.
+The consultant, Amy, talked me through everything to do and more importantly what NOT to do after having botox.
 The main thing to avoid is facials, massage and heavily touching/pressing the area you have had botox in for a day or 2.
-Also not to use your Clarisonic or similar cleansing brush-type-thing on the same day (I avoided for 3 days to be sure).
+Also any cleansing brush-type-thing on the same day (I avoided using my much-loved FOREO for 3 days to be sure!).
 Strong pressure on the skin can move around the product before it has time to settle and this can end up with it in areas you don’t want ; the cause of the infamous ‘drooping brow’ which is one of the more commonly known unwanted side effect of Botox/wrinkle injections.
 I’ve never had any adverse effects, besides a Botox Headache which was just a dull, light ache the first ever time I had it which went on for a day or so which is relatively common.
 It’s a good to be made aware of the side effects though, especially before your first time so you don’t panic yourself.

 Results & Before/Afters.